Fundamentals of Co-Design

 don’t have a relevant context in which to apply learnings — some activities won’t work well if you can’t imagine a professional, voluntary or community setting in which to apply them.

 expect to learn everything you need to know about co-design from this course alone.
-This is introductory training, which pairs well with our other course offerings such as Co-Design in Complex Systems and Designing and Facilitating Workshops.
+This is introductory training, which pairs well with our other course offerings such as Leading Co-Design in Complex Systems and Designing and Facilitating Workshops.

 already have ample experience leading co-design projects — you may wish to check out Co-Design Practitioners instead.

-2025 schedule
+2026 schedule

-That’s 8am-10.30am Perth / 9.30am-12pm Adelaide & Darwin / 12pm-2.30pm NZ Time.
+That’s 12pm-2.30pm Perth / 1.30pm-4pm Adelaide & Darwin / 4pm-6.30pm NZ Time.

 Located elsewhere?
 Find out what time this is for you.